[IMGCAP(1)]When I was in high school, I spent a few winter Saturdays helping my father and “learning” what a CPA did.

-His routine was to go to one of his clients twice a month and another once a month, and he spent the fourth (or fifth) Saturday cleaning up correspondence in his office.
-My work consisted of posting sales to an accounts receivable ledger and rechecking the arithmetic on the client's handwritten customer invoices.
+His routine was to go to one client twice a month and another once a month and he spent the fourth (or fifth) Saturday cleaning up correspondence in his office.
+My work consisted of posting sales to an accounts receivable ledger and rechecking the arithmetic on the client’s handwritten customer invoices.

 The postings were interesting because I saw what was being sold, who the customers were, and how quickly or not payments were made to the client.
 I also got insight into the geographical makeup of the customers and was always surprised when an occasional sale from Midwestern states appeared.
 This was in the days before computers and actually even before electronic adding machines became common place.